 Areas of intervention (Memorandum I, May 2010) Law 3918/2011 Law 4025/2011 Law 4052/2012 Ministerial Decision 97018/ Oct.
-2012 New pricing system for originator and generic medicines Lists: medicines for serious diseases under Law 3816/2012, negative, positive, OTC lists Promoting the use of generics Tender procedures for pharmaceutical supplies E-prescribing Lower wholesale and retail profit margins Rebate from pharmaceutical companies Rebate from pharmaceutical companies Reduction in VAT rate Merging 4 health funds into a single national health insurance provider (EOPYY) Integration of IKA hospitals into the NHS Establishment of an escalating percentage of pharmacies' debt to the health branches of SSFs as monthly rebate, conditional on timely payment of these debts Rebate of 4% on the value of reimbursed medicines, payable by pharmaceutical companies to SSFs 5% discount by pharmaceutical companies to NHS hospitals Wholesale profit margins: 5.4% for prescription drugs, 7.8% for nonprescription drugs (OTC) and 2% for medicines of Law.
+2012 New pricing system for originator and generic medicines Lists: medicines for serious diseases under Law 3816/2012, negative, positive, OTC lists Promoting the use of generics Tender procedures for pharmaceutical supplies E-prescribing Lower wholesale and retail profit margins Rebate from pharmacists Rebate from pharmaceutical companies Reduction in VAT rate Merging 4 health funds into a single national health insurance provider (EOPYY) Integration of IKA hospitals into the NHS Establishment of an escalating percentage of pharmacies' debt to the health branches of SSFs as monthly rebate, conditional on timely payment of these debts Rebate of 4% on the value of reimbursed medicines, payable by pharmaceutical companies to SSFs 5% discount by pharmaceutical companies to NHS hospitals Wholesale profit margins: 5.4% for prescription drugs, 7.8% for nonprescription drugs (OTC) and 2% for medicines of Law.
 3816/2010 Expansion of the list of Law 3816 and reduction in pharmacy profit margins for products in the positive list (GG.
 1666B/2011) Establishment of a negative list (Gov. Gaz.
 559B/2011) Admission to the positive list of each pharmaceutical product is subject to an entry fee equal to 4% of the producer/ importer price (exfactory) payable exclusively by pharmaceutical companies Establishment of a second degree Appeal Board to review objections to the positive list Setting off of SSF claims on pharmaceutical companies against public hospital debts (GG.
-262A/2011) Claw-back by the pharmaceutical companies of any overrun of the SSFs' quarterly pharmaceutical expenditure against the budget target of €240 mil per month Setting off of receivables between SSFs, hospitals and pharmaceutical companies 50% price reduction when the patent expires The first generic is priced at maximum 40% of the price of the on-patent originator The next three generics are priced at 10% lower than the previous one Wholesale profit margins: 4.9% for positive list, 5.4% for negative list and 7.8% for OTC list Mandatory e-prescribing Prescribing by active substance, until June 2012 applicable on a pilot basis for 10 active substances with the highest consumption, thereafter for all active substances Pharmaceutical companies' rebate of 9% (to cover the difference between producer price and social security price) Escalating rebate for pharmaceutical companies up to 8% depending on sales in value terms Escalating pharmacy mark-ups for WP of €501-1,001, 7% WP + €30; and (iii) for WP over €1,001, 6% WP + €30.
-Markup reduced to 32.4% for WP <<€200 and to 16% for medicines under Law 3816 (subsequently abolished) Escalating rebate from pharmacists to SSFs (up to 5%).
-Gross profit margins for pharmacies are defined as follows: a) for non-prescription drugs (OTC), 35% of wholesale price; b) for non-reimbursed prescription drugs, 35% of wholesale price; c) for drugs reimburs- able by SSFs and with a Wholesale Price up to €200, 32.4% of wholesale price; d) for reimbursable drugs with a whole- sale price over €200, a fixed profit margin of €30; e) drugs listed in paragraph 2 of Article 12 of Law 3816/10 and having a special wholesale price up to €200, 16% of the special wholesale price
+262A/2011) Claw-back by the pharmaceutical companies of any overrun of the SSFs' quarterly pharmaceutical expenditure against the budget target of €240 mil per month Setting off of receivables between SSFs, hospitals and pharmaceutical companies 50% price reduction when the patent expires The first generic is priced at maximum 40% of the price of the on-patent originator The next three generics are priced at 10% lower than the previous one Wholesale profit margins: 4.9% for positive list, 5.4% for negative list and 7.8% for OTC list Mandatory e-prescribing Prescribing by active substance, until June 2012 applicable on a pilot basis for 10 active substances with the highest consumption, thereafter for all active substances Pharmaceutical companies' rebate of 9% (to cover the difference between producer price and social security price) Escalating rebate for pharmaceutical companies up to 8% depending on sales in value terms Escalating pharmacy mark-ups for medicines sold at wholesale price (WP) or special wholesale price under Law 3816, depending on WP: (i) for WP of €200-500, 8% WP + €30; (ii) for WP of €200-500, 8% WP + €30; (ii) for WP of €1,001, 6% WP + €30.
+Markup reduced to 32.4% for WP &lt; €200 and to 16% for medicines under Law 3816 (subsequently abolished) Escalating rebate from pharmacists to SSFs (up to 5%).
+Gross profit margins for pharmacies are defined as follows: a) for non-prescription drugs (OTC), 35% of wholesale price; b) for non-reimbursed prescription drugs, 35% of wholesale price; c) for drugs reimburs-able by SSFs and with a Wholesale Price up to €200, 32.4% of wholesale price; d) for reimbursable drugs with a wholesale price over €200, a fixed profit margin of €30; e) drugs listed in paragraph 2 of Article 12 of Law 3816/10 and having a special wholesale price up to €200, 16% of the special wholesale price up to €200, 16% of the special wholesale price up to €200, 16% of the special wholesale price